udacity/dog-project/README.md

 		git clone https://github.com/udacity/dog-project.git
 		cd dog-project
 	```
-3. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
+2. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/dogImages`.
 The `dogImages/` folder should contain 133 folders, each corresponding to a different dog breed.
-4. Download the [human dataset](http://vis-www.cs.umass.edu/lfw/lfw.tgz).
+3. Download the [human dataset](http://vis-www.cs.umass.edu/lfw/lfw.tgz).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw`.
 If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.
+4. Donwload the [VGG-16 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz) for the dog dataset.
+Place it in the repo, at location `path/to/dog-project/bottleneck_features`.
 5. Install the necessary Python packages.
 If you are using a Mac, you need to pick only one of the two options below.

 	For __Mac/OSX__ (Option 1):